syncfusion-content/wpf-docs/wpf/GridDataControl(Classic)/Data-Model.md

 {% endhighlight  %}

-> Note: When applying sorting with grouping, both the ICollectionViewAdv.TopLevelGroup and the ICollectionViewAdv.Records is in sync.
+N> When applying sorting with grouping, both the ICollectionViewAdv.TopLevelGroup and the ICollectionViewAdv.Records is in sync.